-[0107] The reader will understand that with the interaction of hydrophilic capillary matrix (W) and lateral chromatographic strip (C), an extremely simple construction is possible.
+[0101] The reader will understand that with the interaction of hydrophilic capillary matrix W and lateral chromatographic strip C, an extremely simple construction is possible.
 Further, the end product operates in a manner not unlike a conventional thermometer.
 The test is fast-with prototypes exhibiting about 2 minutes for complete test results.
+Further, the test easily lends itself to saliva stimulation-such as by place slightly acidic compounds at the end of the wick.

-[0108] Most importantly, the test only requires minimal volumes of fluid from the oral cavity to run a test.
+[0102] Most importantly, the test only requires minimal volumes of fluid from the oral cavity to run a test.
 For example in the designs shown, the assays utilized only 100 to $200 \,\mu\text{L}$ of oral fluid.
 This is an improvement of at least a factor of 4 over the sample volume requirements of previous assays.

-[0109] Use of the Assay Device
+[0103] Use of the assay device

-[0110] In use, the assay device of this invention is inserted into the oral cavity of a mammal (e.g., a human, or in veterinary or research applications, a non-human) such that the handle within which is disposed the chromatography strip is outside the mouth.
-The capillary matrix face (3) is preferably contacted to the oral mucosa and, in a particularly preferred embodiment, is pressed to the oral mucosa at the gingival crest e.g., pressed between the cheek and the gums.
+[0104] In use, the assay device of this invention is inserted into the oral cavity of a mammal (e.g. a human) such that the handle within which is disposed the chromatography strip is outside the mouth.
+The capillary matrix face is preferably contacted to the oral mucosa and, in a particularly preferred embodiment, is pressed to the oral mucosa at the gingival crest e.g. pressed between the cheek and the gums.

-[0111] In one preferred method of use, the assay device is kept in place, without mastication, until sufficient sample is collected.
-This can be for a predetermined time interval or until the capillary matrix achieves a characteristic tactile quality, or appearance of a signal indicator (e.g., a color change in a test window) indicates an adequate sample.
+[0105] The assay device is kept in place, preferably without mastication, until sufficient sample is collected.
+This can be for a predetermined time interval or until the capillary matrix achieves a characteristic tactile quality, or until a sample-sufficiency indicator (e.g. a color change) indicates an adequate sample.

-[0112] At the recommended time (after completion of the immunochromatography assay), the device is read (e.g., by visual inspection of the indicator zone(s) through the viewport(s)), to determine whether the subject is positive or negative for the analyte(s) of interest or to quantify the analyte(s).
+[0106] At the recommended time (after completion of the immunochromatography assay), the device is read (e.g., by visual inspection of the indicator zone(s) through the viewport(s)), to determine whether the subject is positive or negative for the analyte(s) of interest or to quantify the analyte(s).

-[0113] Kits for the Detection of Analytes in Oral Fluids
+[0107] Kits for the detection of analytes in oral fluids

-[0114] In another embodiment, this invention provides kits for the detection of one or more analytes in oral fluids.
+[0108] In another embodiment, this invention provides kits for the detection of one or more analytes in oral fluids.

 The kits include one or more of the assay devices described herein.
 In addition, the kits may include instructional materials containing directions (i.e., protocols) for the practice of the assay methods of this invention.
 While the instructional materials typically comprise written or printed materials they are not limited to such.
 Any medium capable of storing such instructions and communicating them to an end user is contemplated by this invention.
-Such media include, but are not limited to, electronic storage media (e.g., magnetic discs, tapes, cartridges, chips), optical media (e.g., CD ROM), and the like.
-Such media may include addresses to Internet sites that provide such instructional materials.
+Such media include, but are not limited to electronic storage media (e.g., magnetic discs, tapes, cartridges, chips), optical media (e.g., CD ROM), and the like.
+Such media may include addresses to internet sites that provide such instructional materials.

-[0115] The kits may optionally contain any of the buffers, reagents, detection reagents, and so forth that are useful for the practice of the methods of this invention.
+[0109] The kits may optionally contain any of the buffers, reagents, detection reagents, and so forth that are useful for the practice of the methods of this invention.

-[0116] It is understood that the examples and embodiments described herein are for illustrative purposes only and that various modifications or changes in light thereof will be suggested to persons skilled in the art and are to be included within the spirit and purview of this application and scope of the appended claims.
+[0110] It is understood that the examples and embodiments described herein are for illustrative purposes only and that various modifications or changes in light thereof will be suggested to persons skilled in the art and are to be included within the spirit and purview of this application and scope of the appended claims.
 All publications, patents, and patent applications cited herein are hereby incorporated in their entirety by reference for all purposes.